How do I apply?

 9. FACULTY ADVISOR(S) STATEMENT

 Please include a short, signed statement from the main faculty member or members who will advise you on this project.
 The statement should indicate familiarity with and support of your proposal, as well as willingness to serve as your main advisor or consultant through to the end of your project.
 It should also explain how the faculty member’s interests and expertise relate to your proposal.
 This need not be a full-scale letter of recommendation and it need not be confidential.
-The statement can be emailed separately to Anahid Sarkissian, Undergrad Student Services Specialist, Department of Anthropology (Bldg 50-51E), Anahids [at] stanford.edu, but must be received by February 21, 2014, (a week after your application is due).
+The statement can be emailed separately to Anahid Sarkissian, Undergrad Student Services Specialist, Department of Anthropology (Bldg 50-51N), Anahids [at] stanford [dot] edu, but must be received by February 21, 2014.
 Applications lacking a faculty statement at the time of review are seriously disadvantaged.

 Be sure to attach the cover sheet (found in the application package) to the top of your application, and submit the whole packet via email as a single Word attachment, including your digital photo.